ihmeuw/vivarium_research/docs/source/models/intervention_models/lipid_based_nutrient_supplements/index.rst

   - New utilization algorithms
   - Potential for new intervention effect on ACMR (not currently included in this document)

-  Additional changes associated with the September 2023 update are listed below `and can be found in this PR <>`_
+  Additional changes associated with the September 2023 update are listed below `and can be found in this PR <https://github.com/ihmeuw/vivarium_research/pull/1327>`_

-  - Reduction in teh age end parameter from 2 years to 18 months
+  - Reduction in the age end parameter from 2 years to 18 months
   - Data update to new wasting transition rate effects for wave I of the nutrition optimization simulation
   - Change in age thresholds for different SQLNS/wasting effect sizes.